skrub-data/skrub/doc/index.rst

 :class:`~sklearn.preprocessing.OneHotEncoder`.
 If speed and scalability are an issue, the :class:`MinHashEncoder` provides a fast encoding method.

-If interpretability is important,the :class:`OnlineGammaPoissonFactorization`
-is a good alternative, as it can be interpreted as one-hot encoding, where each encoding dimension corresponds to a topic that summarizes the substrings captured.
+If interpretability is important,the :class:`GapEncoder` is a good alternative, as it can be interpreted as one-hot encoding, where each encoding dimension corresponds to a topic that summarizes the substrings captured.

 For a detailed description of the problem of encoding dirty categorical data, see `Similarity encoding for learning with dirty categorical variables